 - Salt

 No, this isn’t a cake I’d recommend freezing.
-The banana slices on top of the cake turn black once frozen, and when you thaw the cake the texture is off.
+Frozen banana slices on top of the cake turn black, and when you thaw the cake, the texture is off.ย

 Ingredients